 Seoul Spa is a derivative of a Jimjilbang, a 24-hour bathhouse with different rooms (hot and cold) separated by gender.

 Disclaimer: I had never been to a Korean style spa or much less a spa EVER before but, my life was completely changed.

-In the co-ed area, there are 4-5 dry saunas called Poultice rooms.
-Each room is constructed with some type or mineral or jewel (Terracotta, Charcoal, Clay, Pink Himalayan salt, and Jewel) designed for healing properties.
-An Ice/Cold room, massage chairs ($2 for 10 minutes) and a traditional sleeping room are also available at the location.
+In the co-ed area, there are 4-5 dry saunas called poultice rooms.
+Each room is constructed with some type of mineral or jewel (Terracotta, Charcoal, Clay, Pink Himalayan salt, and Jewel) designed for healing properties.
+A ice/cold room, massage chairs ($2 for 10 minutes) and a traditional sleeping room are also available at the location.

 Seoul Spa Tips:

 Two things folks are surprised at: Clothing is NOT optional in the same-sex areas (but it’s something you get used to quickly) and they recommend you lock up cell phones – just to truly relax.